chef-boneyard/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 # Cookbooks Overview

-Cookbooks are the fundamental units of distribution in Chef.
+Cookbooks are the fundamental units of file distribution in Chef.
 They are "packages" for Chef recipes and other helper components.

 They are designed to be sharable packages for managing infrastructure as code.
 Cookbooks can be shared within an organization, or with the Chef Community.

 Nodes managed by Chef download cookbooks from the Chef Server to apply their configuration.

 # Cookbook Basics